 - What makes a good life?
 Lessons from the longest study on happiness

-The data scientist must have knowledge in applied science, with an extensive experience in its industry, and training in science.
+The data scientist must have knowledge in applied science, with extensive experience in its industry, and training in science.
 The market is no longer what it used to be.
 Almost every industry is being affected by the sheer volume and ubiquity of Big Data – and no business is immune.
 This lack of knowledge, from the business manager’s side, in the data science field is much more damaging because the data science is supporting bottom line decision making.
-Firms where the business people do not understand what the data scientists are doing are at a substantial disadvantage, because they waste time and effort or, worse, because they ultimately make wrong decisions.
+Firms, where the business people do not understand what the data scientists are doing, are at a substantial disadvantage, because they waste time and effort or, worse because they ultimately make wrong decisions.
 Data science has enabled us to solve complex and diverse problems by using machine learning and statistic algorithms.
 Data science job descriptions are so varied that they are hard to compare.
 Clearly defined or not, the energy around data science is enormous; universities are launching training and research facilities, municipalities such as New York and Seattle are competing to become the center of the data science world, and vendors such as Cloudera have launched data science certification programs.
 Data science is an exciting area that promises many real benefits to organizations in nearly all industries.
 It should not be stuck in a frustrating pursuit of imaginary heroes of folklore.